Danlobaton/CHARLOTTE_DB_SDK/README.md

       * table_name < string >
       * search_field < string > : Table field to be searched in the DB
       * search_string < string > : String to be searched for in the specified field in order to locate the desired object
-      * matrix_field < string > : Table field in which the tensor is located
+      * matrix_field < string > : Table field in which the matrix is located
     * return: A numpy matrix / list matrix (depends on what was originally inserted into the table)
 ### DB Data Management
  1. CHARLOTTE_DB_add_new_keyed_object(table_name, key_field, key_string, json_data)